SimpleMinerTeam/SimpleMiner/Readme.md

- Simple Miner for CPU mining
+ Simple Miner for both CPU & GPU mining
 =============================

-Simple Miner is a hight performance Cryptonight miner program for CPU mining.
+Simple Miner is a hight performance Cryptonight miner program for both CPU & GPU mining.
 Our team is made it for simple using without editing config- or batch files.
 This miner is free-to-use, however current developer fee is 1.0%.
-It means the program mining 99 minutes for the user and 1 minute for developers.
 Our program based on XMRig miner.

 VERSION HISTORY
 ---------------
+v2.0.3.0 (2018/04/04)
+Improvements:
+- Monero ASIC resistance algorithm support
+- AMD & Nvidia GPU mining support
+- Updated to latest Xmrig version
+- Pool storage converted to XML format

 v1.3.0.0 (2018/03/09)
 Improvements:
  - Silent mode support